saboor989/5443-Big-Data-saboor/Program1-writeup.md

   sam  | 15  | 12-09-70|  B
   tina | 15  | 11-07-70|  A

-The Object will be the "Result" and the Data in file become the array with key value pairs
+The Object will be  "Result" and the Data in file become the array with key value pairs

 Json file: